Joshua-Varghese/trystealit/README.md

 # trystealit
-An Open Source Cryptographic Password Manager webapp
+An Open Source Cryptographic Password Manager.
+Well, What about Microsoft Autheticator?
+It ain't open source is it?
+So here is my project to like keep me up for like another two months....